Since 2002

 How Stratify IT Approaches GRC Engagements

-Every engagement starts with understanding what exists inside an organization before any recommendations are made.
+Every project starts with understanding what exists inside an organization before any recommendations are made.
 We inventory current policies, map data flows, review existing controls, and assess where documented practices diverge from operational reality.
-That gap is often where compliance exposure lives — and closing it requires understanding why it exists, not just documenting that it does.
+That gap is often where compliance exposure lives, and closing it requires understanding why it exists, not just documenting that it does.

 Industry-Specific Experience

-Our consultants have worked directly with healthcare providers, financial institutions, technology firms, and defense contractors across Virginia — each carrying distinct regulatory obligations and audit expectations that require more than framework familiarity to navigate well.
+Our consultants have worked directly with healthcare providers, financial institutions, technology firms, and defense contractors across Virginia: each carrying distinct regulatory obligations and audit expectations that require more than framework familiarity to get right.

 Integrated Control Mapping